 Many have heard of New Paltz before, but few know it as intimately as the locals do.
 This small town in Ulster County is no secret, but there is a secret sauce that makes New Paltz stand out from other local Hudson Valley hotspots.
 Join us as we share the local take on why New Paltz may be the perfect location for your new home.

 New Paltz has been on many people’s radars for quite some time due to some world class local attractions, a popular state university, and for making headlines and major strides in the fight for marriage equality back in 2004, years before the rest of the country caught up.
-New Paltz has been, and continues to be, one of the most sought after towns in Ulster County to live, and was recently named one of the 12 Best Places to Live in the Hudson Valley by Hudson Valley Magazine.
+New Paltz has been, and continues to be, one of the most sought after towns in Ulster County to live, and it is often featured for events, history, and amenities in the Hudson Valley Magazine.

 Many people have heard of, and most have visited, this quaint village with the stunning cliff faced backdrop, and many who travel here become repeat visitors.
 But have you thought of making your trip to New Paltz just a bit more permanent?
 See why so many have fallen in love with New Paltz, and how you might too, after we reveal 11 reasons why you should move to New Paltz!